confetti design articles how to design a landing page that converts

 Make sure the landing page talks to a specific audience.
 Know the problem, the need and want your target audience has.
 You want to write the words with a particular person in mind.

-If aren’t too sure about this then you my Clarity Process is a must.
+If aren’t too sure about this then Johannah’s Clarity Process is a must.
 Read about the effectiveness here in identifying your competitive advantage and defining who your target customer is.

-2: What do I want them to do?
+Question 2: What do I want the website visitor to do?

-Define the desire action.
+Define your desired action as part of the web design.
 This is the one action people should take when landing on the page.
 What is the sole outcome you want for this page?
 Opt-in to build your list, purchase a product, attend a webinar?

 You know your audience, the problem they have and the solution you can offer, write a simple and an easily understood message.
 This message will need to be tested but you have to start somewhere but above all else be straight forward, keep the tricky language out!

-Below is an info graph to give you a visual representation of how the principles in action.
+Below is an info graphic to give you a visual representation of how our web design principles will work in action.

 Landing-page-design-confetti-design